morphykuffour/morphykuffour.github.io/_posts/2021-07-21-Sudo-Tips&Tips.markdown

 ^bash^tmux^                     # This evaluates previous line  substituting bash for tmux.

 # The man pages call these thing Event Designators.
+# You can think of the history list as a stack that grows down thus the top of the
+# stack is the previous command sent to our shell.
 man history  # Event Designators is under the HISTORY EXPANSION section of the man page.

 ```